Close

 There has been no communication from regulatory agencies concerning non-compliance with or deficiencies in financial reporting practices.

-During the year under review, nine Board meetings were held, details of which are provided in the Corporate Governance Report.
+During the year under review, seven Board meetings were held, details of which are provided in the Corporate Governance Report.

 Pursuant to the requirements of Regulation 21 and Part D of Schedule II of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (SEBI LODR), the Company has constituted a Risk Management Committee (RMC), consisting of Board members and senior executives of the Company.

-The Company has in place a Risk Management framework to identify, and evaluate business risks and challenges across the Company, both at the corporate level as also separately for each business division.
-The Company has a robust process for managing the top risks, overseen by the RMC.
+The Company has in place a Risk Management framework to identify, and evaluate business risks and challenges across the Company, both at the corporate level and also separately for each business division.
+The Company has a robust process for managing the key risks overseen by the RMC.
 As part of this process, the Company has identified the risks with the highest impact and then assigned a likely probability of occurrence.
 Mitigation plans for each risk have also been put in place and are reviewed by the Management every six months before presenting to the RMC.
 The RMC has set out a review process to report to the Board on the progress of the initiatives for the major risks of each of the businesses.
-The Company has also engaged a reputed firm to design an enterprise level Business Continuity Plan including Disaster Recovery scenario, considering the increasing size and complexity of the various businesses of the Company.

-There are no materially significant Related Party Transactions made by the Company with Promoters, Directors or Key Managerial Personnel which may have a potential conflict with the interests of the Company at large.
-All Related Party Transactions are placed before the Audit Committee for approval of Independent Directors of the Company and the Board for approval, if required.
-Prior omnibus approval of the Audit Committee is obtained for transactions which are of a foreseen and repetitive in nature.
-The transactions entered into pursuant to the omnibus approval so granted are verified by the Internal Auditor and a statement giving details of all related party transactions is placed before the Audit Committee and the Board of Directors for their approval, if applicable, on a quarterly basis.
-The Company has developed an Internal Guide on Related Party Transactions Manual and prescribed Standard Operating Procedures for the purpose of identification and monitoring of such transactions.
-The Policy on Related Party Transactions as approved by the Board is uploaded on the Company's website.
-None of the Directors have any pecuniary relationships or transactions except to the extent of sitting fees and commission paid to the Directors and to Mr. Bhaskar Bhat to whom the Company pays monthly pension as approved by the Board of Directors consequent upon his retirement as Managing Director of the Company in the month of September 2019.
-The details of the transactions with related parties during the year under review are provided in the accompanying financial statements.
-There were no transactions during the year under review which would require to be reported in Form AOC-2.
+I n line with the requirements of the Act and the SEBI LODR, the Company has formulated a Policy on Related Party Transactions.
+There are no materially significant Related Party Transactions made by the Company with Promoters, Directors or Key Managerial Personnel (KMP) which may have a potential conflict with the interests of the Company at large.
+All Related Party Transactions are placed before the Audit Committee for approval as per the applicable regulatory requirements, and approval of the Board, if required.
+Prior omnibus approval of the Audit Committee is obtained for transactions which are of foreseen and repetitive in nature.
+The transactions entered into pursuant to the omnibus approval so granted are verified by the Internal Auditor and a statement giving details of all Related Party Transactions is placed before the Audit Committee and the Board of Directors for their approval, if applicable, on a quarterly basis.
+The Policy on Related Party Transactions as approved by the Board is uploaded on the Company's website and can be accessed at https://www.titancompany.in/investors/ corporate-governance/policies.
+None of the Directors have any pecuniary relationships or transactions except to the extent of sitting fees and commission paid to the Directors, except for the post-retirement benefits being paid to Mr. Bhaskar Bhat, as approved by the Board, consequent upon his retirement as Managing Director on 30th September 2019.
+None of the transactions with related parties fall under the scope of Section 188(1)

-As on 31st March 2022, the Company had the following subsidiaries/Associate/Joint Venture:
+As on 31st March 2023, the Company had the following Subsidiaries/Associate Companies:

 Sl.
-No. Name of the Subsidiary/ Associate/Joint Venture Relationship
+No. Name of the Subsidiary/ Associate Companies Relationship

 2 Titan Watch Company Limited, Hong Kong Step-down Subsidiary

-3 Titan Engineering & Automation Limited (TEAL) Subsidiary
+3 Titan Engineering & Automation Limited (TEAL) Wholly-owned Subsidiary

 4 CaratLane Trading Private Limited (CaratLane) Subsidiary